rpiRobotics/Assistive-Robotics/README.md

 - Copy the firmwares to `/lib/firmware/` with command `sudo cp -ax * /lib/firmware`
 - Now reboot and the wifi should work!
 ## Additional settings
+- Connect the wifi to `OARBOT_5G`
+- Open settings on Privacy tab, disable automatic screen lock, location services enabled.
+- Sharing tab, enable sharing and screen sharing, select require a password and make the password `1234`
+- Power tab, disable dim screen when inactive, blank screen 5 minutes, Automatic suspend OFF, When power button is pressed Power Off
+- Details tab, Users tab, Unlock and enable automatic log in
+- Install GNOME Tweaks and launch
+- On Power tab disable suspend when laptop lid is closed
+- Install Dconf Editor and launch
+- on /org/gnome/desktop/remote-access, disable require-encryption
+-